-Dr. Gregory Gebauer, MD, MS, is a fellowship trained spine surgeon who recently joined the Advanced Orthopedic Center.
+Dr. Gregory Gebauer, MD, MS, is a Board Certified, fellowship trained Orthopedic spine surgeon who joined the Advanced Orthopedic Center in 2010.
 He specializes in operative and non-operative treatment of spinal disorders and has special interests in minimally invasive procedures, cervical myelopathy, degenerative scoliosis, lumbar stenosis and the aging spine.

 After completing a Bachelor of Science degree in Mechanical Engineering from Lafayette College in Easton, PA, Dr. Gebauer earned a Master of Science degree in Biomedical Engineering from Rutgers University in New Brunswick, NJ.
 Dr. Gebauer received his MD from the University of Medicine and Dentistry of New Jersey where he was elected to the Alpha-Omega-Alpha Honor Medical Society, the Gold Humanism Society and received the Roy V. Lorenco Dean’s Award.
 He continued his orthopedic surgical training at the world-renowned Johns Hopkins University Hospital in Baltimore, Maryland.
 While in Baltimore, Dr. Gebauer served on the orthopedic team caring for the Baltimore Orioles and completed a trauma rotation at the Adam Crowley Shock-Trauma Center.
 Dr. Gebauer completed his training with a combined orthopedic and neurosurgical spine fellowship at the prestigious Rothman Institute at Thomas Jefferson University Hospital in Philadelphia, PA.